 - Contact Lifetree 24 hours a day, 7 days a week at (972) 491-3333 or email us.

-- Discuss with a Lifetree Counselor the information necessary you will need in order to make an informed decision regarding placement.
+- Discuss with a Lifetree counselor the information you will need in order to make an informed decision regarding placement.

-- Undergo a Pre-Natal Screening by one of Lifetree’s approved certified obstetrician.
+- Undergo a pre-natal screening by one of Lifetree’s approved certified obstetricians.

 - Complete and sign various court-ordered forms.